 TypeWell Transcriber's Code of Ethics

-The transcriber will accept only those assignments for which he or she possesses appropriate skills.
+- The transcriber will accept only those assignments for which they possess appropriate skills.